Tuesday, 12 November 2024

 This week, for example, we have got four incredibly important pieces of legislation that those on this side of the house are really, really keen to contribute to.
 There has been some commentary about the lack of contribution by some of those opposite, but I can tell you that our speaking list will be full for these pieces of legislation, because we know that they matter to all Victorians.
 Take the Aged Care Restrictive Practices Substitute Decision-maker Bill 2024, for instance.
 This will contribute to making sure that those in our aged care system – those members of our family that we love so much and those members of our community that we love so much – will be treated with the care, the dignity and the respect that they deserve.
 It is an incredibly important piece of legislation that I know those in my community with loved ones in aged care facilities in Tarneit and Hoppers Crossing know are incredibly important.

 We have also got the State Taxation Further Amendment Bill 2024, and I would like to agree with the member for Morwell.
 I think it is a fantastic piece of legislation as well, an absolutely fantastic piece of legislation.
-It makes up a couple of 64 reduced taxes in Victoria since we came to government in 2014.
+It makes up a couple of the 64 reduced taxes in Victoria since we came to government in 2014.
 This makes up part of that.
 This piece of legislation is a GP payroll tax bulk-billing exemption, making it easier for those in our community that need to access a doctor and that need to take advantage of bulk-billing.
-We know that that is been incredibly difficult since about 2013, when we had 10 years of a federal government that tried to trash Medicare, so it has been incumbent on the state to make it easier for people to be able to see a doctor.
+We know that that has been incredibly difficult since about 2013, when we had 10 years of a federal government that tried to trash Medicare, so it has been incumbent on the state to make it easier for people to be able to see a doctor.
 Of course there is also a land tax exemption for social and affordable housing providers, which is also incredibly important.

 Just in my last minute I should really touch on the tobacco legislation which has also been introduced today.
 This is a piece of legislation that is the result of extensive consultation and that also fulfils a commitment that this government made earlier this year.
 I said that this government business program and everything on it is incredibly important to those on this side of the house, but this piece of legislation is incredibly important to those in my community.
 It contains some of the toughest penalties in the country for this type of behaviour and seeks to hold those trying to do wrong by our community accountable.
 It is a fantastic government business program, and I commend it to the house.